 (2) Except as otherwise expressly provided in this Division, this Division does not limit any other provision of this Act in relation to the offering for lease or issuing of taxi plates for multi-purpose taxis.

-[Section 30A inserted by No. 4 of 2006 s.
-4; amended by No. 26 of 2007 s.
+[Section 30A inserted: No. 4 of 2006 s.
+4; amended: No. 26 of 2007 s.
 10.]

 30B.
 Buy-back agreements for transferable MPT plates